Meira-JH/4eddit/README.md

 ```

 ## Code architecture
 This code was designed to best fit the use of react-redux connected-router tools/libs.
-In order to do that, the source folder was diveded in actions, components, containers, reducers and layout folders (img and style).
+In order to do that, the source folder was divided in actions, components, containers, reducers and layout folders (img and style).

 :small_blue_diamond: **actions**: folder containing all the files with functions for communicating the application with the Redux Store;

-:small_blue_diamond: **components**: folder containing react components that are not connected through connected-router routes;
+:small_blue_diamond: **components**: folder containing React components that are not connected through connected-router routes;

 :small_blue_diamond: **containers**: folder containing React components connected with connected-router routes;

-:small_blue_diamond: **reducers**: folder containing the configuration, logic and structure of filed that compose Redux Store.
+:small_blue_diamond: **reducers**: folder containing configuration, logic and structure of files that compose Redux Store.

 ## Contributing
 This was a collective effort imagined, executed and revised by [Ana Kempfer](https://github.com/skempfer) and [me](https://github.com/Meira-JH).
 Logo was provided by Labenu's staff.